xat/castnow/README.md

 use the `--device` option to specify the device on which you want to start casting.
 Otherwise castnow will just use the first device it finds in the network.

+* `--subtitles <path/URL>` This can be a path or URL to a vtt or srt file which contains subtitles.

 ### player controls

 ```